miyasaka-kion/learngit/readme.md

 now I am working on branch 'dev'

-working again, Now I have to fix a bug on master !
+I am going to other branch now

+Bug is fixed, now back to dev